-The LC-MS method timing and acquisition parameters for an OBE experiment using a 12 cm long P6 column are given in Table 2.
+The LC-MS method timing and acquisition parameters for an OBE experiment using a 12-cm long P6 column are given in the tables below.
 Note that these parameters and times may need to be optimized depending on the individual equipment setup and column used.

-Table 2.
-LC-MS method timing and parameters (P6 100 μL/min)

 Time (min) Steps

-0 Start MS acquisition upon injection by LC

-1.7 End acquisition (column flushes)
+0 1.7 3 Start MS acquisition upon injection by LC End acquisition (column flushes) End method

-3 End method

 Parameter Value

-Flow rate (pump 1 and 2) 100 μL/min
+Flow rate (pump 1 and 2) 100 μl/min

-Injection volume 5 μL
+Injection volume 5 μΙ

-1,000-8,000 or as appropriate for the analyte of
+Scan range 1,000-8,000 m/z or as appropriate for the analyte of interest

-Scan Range interest.